nandolawson/keyforge95/README.md

 ## Compiling

+> This project also contains a justfile.
+It is therefore recommended to use just.

 ### Rust

 No extra steps necessary.
 Just run _`cargo build`_.
 If you also want to compile the generation feature, you need to run `cargo build --features generation`.